13tinydots/passwordgenerator/README.md

 fixed non-working .concat method implementation 8:00a 05/18/2021

-commented working points in the file and built array target engine.
-05/18/2021 8:36a
+commented working points in the file and built array target engine 05/18/2021 8:36a

+completed functioning password engine that creates array of password symbols.  added appropriate comments 05/18/21 11:01a